In my search for an optimal 400-450-engined travel bike that isn’t a CCM450 I remembered the Honda CB400 SS grey imports I’d seen on ebay.

 One good thing about being twin-shock is you could get away with using throwovers without a rack to keep them out of the wheel.
 The little racklette (right) that comes with the bike is neither here nor there – I’d sooner take it off and fit a wide sheep rack as I did on the XCo.
 I couldn’t work out how to remove the seat other than with an awkwardly accessed 12mm, and only managed to remove one side panel, but the subframe does seem well up to the job compared to 250 trail bikes like the CRF and Tornado where it’s their biggest weak point.
 The Roadstar chassis has thick gussets inside the triangulated sections and, though slender by monoshock standards, the long swingarm looks solidly mounted via the back of the gearbox.

 My parting impression of the Roadstar was of a bike whose welcome lightness makes it effortless to ride along quite roads and in town, but which on the open road looked a bit better than it went.
-I miss this agility with my current Versys but compared to a 250, I didn’t get a sense of any added grunt from the 400cc motor, even if it wasn’t a revvy machine.
+Compared to a 250, I didn’t get a sense of any added grunt from the 400cc motor, even if it wasn’t a revvy machine.

-In 2018 I finally got to ride an XR400 (left) – you definitely know you’re not on a 250.
+In 2018 I finally got to ride an XR400 – you definitely know you’re not on a 250.
 And that’s as it should be and why 400s are an overlooked ‘missing link’.
-Actually no so ‘missing’ as not here: bikes like the Brazilian-built carb’d NX4 Falcon (above) go for £4000 new in Mexico, or the 250 Tornado never officially imported to emissions-conscious western markets.
+Actually no so ‘missing’ as ‘not here’.
+Bikes like the Brazilian-built carb’d NX4 Falcon (above) went for £4000 new in Mexico, or the 250 Tornado never officially imported to emissions-conscious western markets.
 The Roadstar’s widely spaced gears would need working to move along, though you’d want to get that front brake sorted first.
 The saddle probably wouldn’t sustain a day’s riding, but then even with a screen, the Roadstar isn’t intended for that sort of use and there are much more sophisticated bikes with truly terrible seats.

-Motorbikes capacities come with certain expectations and on this test ride it was the 400cc engine I was keen to assess.
+Motorbike capacities come with certain expectations and on this test ride it was the 400cc engine I was keen to assess.
 In terms of more-than-250cc grunt, the Roadstar was a bit disappointing or perhaps just needed more running in.
-You can pick up used Roadsters from £2000.
-In 2019, my same-priced Himalayan ticked more boxes.
+Add it all up and as a low-tech adventure tourer I think the Roadstar is a bit too basic for the money.
+You can pick up used low-mile Roadsters on eBay from around £3000 so the depreciation isn’t that bad, but in 2019, my same-priced Himalayan ticked more boxes.

-Since this page was originally written in 2015, it might be better to say: The Chinese Travel Bikes are Here.
+Since this page was originally researched in 2015, it might be better to say: The Chinese Travel Bikes are Here.
 Each year China pumps out millions of sub-250s and scooters for users who need no-frills runabouts or workhorses.
-So does India, and it’s an open secret that many long-established motorcycle marques have been manufacturing in China for years, even if some high-end bikes may get assembled closer to home.
+So does India, and it’s an open secret that many long-established and familiar motorcycle marques have been manufacturing in China for years, even if some high-end models may get assembled closer to home.
 Chinese origin isn’t considered a great selling point, but it’s easy to turn a blind eye as long as you have a familiar European logo on the tank.

-On the right: condensing this long article into one page for AMH.
+On the right: this long article condensed into one page for AMH8.

 It’s much less easy to persuade western consumers to buy a native Chinese brand, even if that machine may well have been cast in the same foundry as the marques we know and trust.
-To get around this, some importers invent ‘Anglo’ sounding brands like Mutt, WK, CSC or Mash.
-On top of this, Chinese manufacturers have found a good dodge by buying the rights to defunct European marques like SWM, Fantic, Benelli or Francis Barnett which older bikers will accept more readily, even if it’s all just a badge over a Chinese motor with some European design input or, as in Fantic’s case, a motor bought in for their running gear.
+To get around this, some importers invent ‘Anglo’ sounding brands like Mutt, WK, CSC, Sinnis or Mash.
+On top of this, Chinese manufacturers have found a good dodge by buying the rights to defunct European marques like SWM, Fantic, Benelli and even Francis Barnett which older bikers will accept more readily, even if it’s all just a badge on a Chinese motor with some European design input or, as in Fantic’s case, a motor bought in for their running gear.

 Researching this, I’ve come across tales of early adopters getting burned by crumby assembly, irregular running or poor materials.
-To that you can add the suspicion when the engine indicates some obscure Chinese marque but the tank shows something else.
+To that you can add getting spares and suspicion when the engine indicates some obscure Chinese marque but the tank shows something else.

 ...
 Some of the more famous examples [of joining forces with more famous foreign manufacturers incude…] Loncin (BMW), Zongshen (Piaggio and Norton), Qinqi (Suzuki and Peugeot), Jianshe (Yamaha), Lifan (MV Agusta), Qianjiang (owners of Benelli), Jialing (Honda), and CFMoto (KTM).